sixtusDev/sixtusinnocent.com/src/content/blog/hoisting-in-javascript-part-1.md

   - javascript
   - hoisting
   - web-development
 description: This is a comprehensive guide on hoisting in JavaScript, a concept that confuses many developers.
-This detailed explanation clarifies how variables (var, let, and const) and functions are hoisted.
+Clarifies how variables and functions are hoisted.
 ---

 ## Table of contents